 Parent-coaches should look at this chart and ask, "Where is my child's current level at each of these components during each progressive stage of overall development?
 Which subcomponents need work or development?
 How do these subcomponents fit into the periodization plan?"

 It is important that a parent-coach understand how these 43 subcomponents are related, how to recognize a player's problem, which subcomponents are related to that problem and how to fix it.
 The general performance components are a guideline of skills that players have to learn either through training, example or necessity.
-For it is not just one subcomponent that helps develop a player, but it is the combination of them that helps create a solid, well-rounded player.
+For it is not just a single subcomponent that develop a player, but the combination of them that helps create a solid, well-rounded player.